| |

 Mounting a Directory to a Different Location in FreeBSD

-I am doing this tutorial specifically for FreeBSD because they actually removed the filesystem type that allows this to happen in OpenBSD.
-After all, there are obvious security issues to this if not done properly, but as long as you’ve been using the command line for long enough and you know what you’re doing, it’s really not an issue.
+I am doing this tutorial specifically for FreeBSD because they removed the filesystem type that allows this to happen in OpenBSD.
+After all, there are obvious security issues if not done properly, but as long as you’ve been using the command line for long enough and know what you’re doing, it’s really not an issue.
 (Sorry, OpenBSD users.)

 mount -t nullfs /path/to/original/directory /path/to/mountpoint